Strumenta/StarLasu/documentation/README.md

 - [Building a transpiler](https://github.com/Strumenta/StarLasu/blob/main/documentation/usecases/building-transpiler.md)
 - [Building a code generator](https://github.com/Strumenta/StarLasu/blob/main/documentation/usecases/building-codegenerator.md)

-StarLasu can be used to develop other Language Engineering applications (for example, insider editors, to provide Language Intelligence).
+StarLasu can be used to develop other Language Engineering applications (for example, inside editors, to provide Language Intelligence).
 One of the goals of StarLasu is indeed to provide modularity, in according to the principles of Model Driven Development.
 Because of this, the different modules built with StarLasu can be combined in original ways, for many different purposes.

 ## Features of StarLasu